-Born at St. Boniface Hospital in 1969, the third of four children, Dougald was raised in Winnipeg by his mother Judy, an architect, and his late father Frank, a lawyer.
+Born at St. Boniface Hospital in 1969, the third of four children, Dougald Lamont was raised in Winnipeg by his mother Judy, an architect, and his late father Frank, a lawyer.

-Dougald attended École Sacré Coeur, River Heights Junior High and St. John’s Ravenscourt on a scholarship, and has two degrees in English Literature (B.A. and M.A) from the University of Manitoba.
+Dougald attended École Sacré Coeur, River Heights Junior High, and St. John’s Ravenscourt on a scholarship, and has two degrees in English Literature (B.A. and M.A.) from the University of Manitoba.

-Dougald's extensive knowledge of public policy was gained on the job through first hand experience including the Manitoba Museum, volunteering at Got Bannock, infrastructure at Western Economic Diversification, communications at Indigenous Affairs Manitoba, as well as advising political campaigns, candidates, elected officials and public servants.
+Dougald's extensive knowledge of public policy was gained on the job through first-hand experience, including the Manitoba Museum, volunteering at Got Bannock, infrastructure at Western Economic Diversification, communications at Indigenous Affairs Manitoba, as well as advising political campaigns, candidates, elected officials, and public servants.

 Dougald and his incredible wife Cecilia have been together since 1993 and have four spirited children: three girls and a boy.